vonsbuffet/vousbuffet/README.md

 The equation helped us do more than create this.

-We have studied the equation excessively, and this code is indeed sufficient to do more with the equation.
+We have studied the equation excessively, and this code is indeed a starting point to do more with the equation.

 If you need help unlocking it, please contact us through your spirits.